LinyiGuo96/LinyiGuo96.github.io/_posts/2021-06-16-SAS-Working-Notes.md

 This is the first time that I don't have an example even the raw data when dealing with a sdtm dataset.
 I guess I need to spend more time on them for the moment.

+# July

+## _20210701_

+Today is Canada Day, as well as CPC(Communist Party of China) Founding Day.

+## _20210702_

+Jokes on myself.
+The CV(Cardiovascular System) dataset is based on the raw ECHO(Echocardiogram/MUGA) instead of cv (actually there is no raw data called CV.)

+Until just now I figured out several variables only.
+The worse thing is, the person who are expected to help and lead me with the programming rejected to provide his help.
+And the person he assigned to me for asking is in a totally opposite working time zone.
+Well, what a lucky dog as i am!

+**in operator**: note add `,` among values, such as `x in ('a', 'b', 'c');`.